yanweiw/picco/README.md

 ### Motivation

 This work is inspired by [Piccolissimo - the smallest micro-aerial vehicle (Piccoli, et al).](https://www.modlabupenn.org/2016/10/27/piccolissimo/) The steerable MAV hovers with only one actuator while the body spins in the opposite direction to achieve passive stability.
 We add one light sensor on board, so the sensor records light pulses of surrounding light sources as it spins with the body.
 Given a triangular set of lights, the MAV can use the light pulses to position itself at the center of the triangle.
-While this project focuses on localization of a single low cost rotating hovercraft, we aim to build swarms of such low cost MAV with navigation capability eventually,
+While this project focuses on localization of a single low cost rotating hovercraft, we aim to build a swarm of such low cost MAV with navigation capability eventually.

 ### Simulation

-I developed distributed algorithms to localize single agent and multi-agent swarms at the center of a light array without central coordination.
+I develop distributed algorithms to localize single agent and multi-agent swarm at the center of a light array without central coordination.
 I use the heuristic that signal pulses coming from the light sensor that rotates at constant velocity should be evenly spaced.
-If two light intensity peaks are observed within a short interval, the agent is likely too far away from those light sources and should adjust by moving closer.
+If two light intensity peaks are observed within too short an interval, the agent is likely too far away from those light sources and should adjust by moving closer.
 The zigzag trace in the slow-motion Fig 1 demonstrates these micro adjustments which allows the hovercraft to stay stably at the center.
-Fig 2 shows an extension of work on single agent and uses each other as additional light sources to help achieve stable localization at equilibrium.
+Fig 2 shows an extension of the work on single agent and uses other participating agents as additional light sources to help achieve stable localization at equilibrium.

 |<img src="image/fixed_picco.gif" width="280" height="280">|<img src="image/two_robot.gif" width="420" height="280" >|
 |----------------------------------------------------------|-----|